davidnsousa/mcsd/README.md

 For details about these functions input and output parameters use the Matlab help function `help` followed by the name of the function (e.g. `help rwalk`).
 In MATLAB the Statistics and Machine Learning Toolbox is required for a complete functioning of this package.

+A tutorial and replication script (in MATLAB) for the tutorial can be found at the MCSD github repository.

 ## Examples